peerlibrary/meteor-peerdb/README.md

             updatedAt: timestamp
 ```

-The return value is ignored.
-Triggers are useful when you want arbitrary code to be run when fields change.
+The return value is ignored. `newDocument` and `oldDocument` can be `null` when a document has been
+removed or added, respectively.
+Triggers are useful when you want arbitrary code to be run when
-This could be implemented directly with [observe](http://docs.meteor.com/#observe), but triggers
+fields change.
+This could be implemented directly with [observe](http://docs.meteor.com/#observe),
-simplify that and provide an alternative API in the PeerDB spirit.
+but triggers simplify that and provide an alternative API in the PeerDB spirit.

 Why we are using a trigger here and not an auto-generated field?
 The main reason is that we want to enssure
 `updatedAt` really just increases, so a more complicated update query is needed.
 Additionally, reference
 fields and auto-generated fields should be without side-effects and should be allowed to be called at any
 time.
-This is to enssure that we can re-sync any broken references as needed.
+This is to ensure that we can re-sync any broken references as needed.
 If you would use an
 auto-generated field, it could be called again at a later time, updating `updatedAt` to a later time
 without any content of a document really changing.